-Most kids will love starting with piano to learn the basics of music, rhythm, and reading music in a fast, rewarding way.
-But never force a child to play piano – that’s no fun for student or teacher!
+Many kids like starting with piano to learn the basics of music as long as they’re taught in a fast, rewarding way.
+Just be sure you never force your child to play piano (or any instrument, for that matter) – that’s no fun for students or teachers!

-Likewise, the violin is considered difficult to play (because it takes time to achieve a beautiful tone), but determined students should not be deterred from this gorgeous instrument.
+Another consideration is how difficult the instrument is to learn.
+The violin takes time to achieve a beautiful tone, so it can be considered difficult to learn.
+But determined students should not be deterred from this gorgeous instrument.

-If you’re still unsure which instrument “fits” you or your child, having a consultation lesson with a teacher is a great place to begin.
-You can feel the instrument in your hands, ask questions, and get the teacher’s opinion.
-Or take a lesson in several different instruments!
+Our music teachers are a great resource for choosing the right instrument.
+Consider having a consultation lesson with a teacher before you invest in an instrument.
+You’ll be able to get the feel of the instrument in your hands, ask questions, and get the teacher’s opinion.
+You could also take a lesson in several different instruments!

-Others might be very mathematical and strategic.
+Other people are more mathematical and strategic.
 Their strong “thinking brains” easily grasp the guitar or ukulele, whose strings are laid out in a very different pattern from the piano and have different tuning possibilities.
-Because they are auditory learners, they can grasp their teacher’s instructions quickly and easily.

-Many students love music and play different instruments, but they may never become “professional” musicians.
-That’s okay!
-Playing music is a wonderful hobby and should be an activity that brings fun and enjoyment, no matter the student’s level.
+It also helps you know which instrument you should start with if you identify why you want to learn to play an instrument in the first place!
+Many students love music and play different instruments, but they will never become “professional” musicians.
+Of course, that’s okay!
+Playing music is a wonderful hobby and should be an activity that brings fun and enjoyment, no matter the student’s level or reason for playing.

 If you love music, just start … somewhere!

-We may have brief moments when we glimpse “clues” as to what we are meant to do.
+Sometimes we have moments when we glimpse ideas as to what we should do.
 If we take notice of these moments, we can put those clues together and see clearly what we should run to.
 So don’t worry if things are still foggy.
 If you love music, just start somewhere.
 Anywhere.
 You can always change your mind later, but getting started is the most important decision you’ll ever make!